ncgriffin/ad-deployment-configuration/README.md

 <h1>Active Directory Deployment and Configuration </h1>

-<p>This tutorial is designed to provide a comprehensive understanding of deploying and optimizing an Active Directory system.
+<p>This project provides a comprehensive guide to deploying and configuring Active Directory on a designated Domain Controller (DC-1) virtual machine.
+It includes steps to install Active Directory, promote the server to a Domain Controller, create user accounts, and join a client machine (Client-1) to the domain.
+The tutorial also covers configuring Remote Desktop access for non-administrative users, ensuring a secure and functional Active Directory environment within Azure.

 </p>

-<h2>Overview </h2>

-The goal is to install and set up Active Directory on the designated Domain Controller (DC-1) virtual machine and create a new Active Directory forest.
-This includes establishing and managing user accounts with administrative privileges.
-The Client-1 virtual machine will be joined to the domain to ensure seamless communication.
-Remote Desktop access will be configured for non-administrative users to improve accessibility while maintaining security protocols.

 <h2>Prerequisites</h2>